Implementation innovations and insights shared at January 22 convening

 Read More

-Pawtucket Becomes Rhode Island’s Newest Age-Friendly Community
+Congratulations Pawtucket: Rhode Island’s Newest Age-Friendly Community!

 We are honored to receive a Certificate of Special Recognition from Congressman Gabe Amo for our partnership in launching Age-Friendly Pawtucket.
 This recognition underscores the city’s commitment to building a community where residents of all ages can thrive.
 As Herb Weiss reported in RINewsToday, Pawtucket formally joined the AARP Network of Age-Friendly States and…